 So even though the "plot" is supposed to be about Malorie's journey to the refugee camp, that's really only about 20% of the novel and the other 80% is about everything that leads her to that moment.
 The book heavily focuses on before the children were born while she was pregnant and the world just started turning into the wasteland it becomes.

 One might think, well, that doesn't sound nearly as interesting and I think that might be why the author wrote about her travels up-river, but you couldn't be more wrong.
 I hated it when she was thinking about the present day and was so much more engaged in the past!

 Pro: Relatable Characters

-Every character you meet in this novel I would classify as "nothing remarkable" they are all average people who ended up in the same places relatively within the same time, with the same problem.
-Each dealing with it in their own fashion and as the reader follows along you can understand each character's motivations simply and connect with them as if they are an everyday member in your own life.
+Every character you meet in this novel I would classify as "nothing remarkable."
+They are all average people who ended up in the same places relatively within the same time—with the same horrifying problem and each dealing with it in their own fashion.
+As the reader follows along, you can understand each character's motivations simply and connect with them as if they are an everyday figure in your own life.

 Pro: It's Creepy

 Bird Box is not for the faint of heart.
 It's creepy and dark and most certainly does not beat around the bush.
 Honestly, there were many moments while I was reading when the author either casually described something with the use of characters' memories or flat out stated details of things happening to characters that made my jaw drop.
 There were events so dark I read it twice just to be certain that I actually absorbed that correctly.

 I read many genres and when it comes to thrillers, as a reader I want those moments of utter disorientation.
 This book did this for me without hesitation!
 Josh Malerman has no shame.